 Described by BBC Radio 3 as ‘the saviour of contemporary classical music’, respected English conductor George Vass studied at the Royal Birmingham Conservatoire and the Royal Academy of Music, London; he was appointed Music Director of the Bushey Symphony Orchestra in 1985.

-Vass made his professional conducting debut at St John’s, Smith Square, London and as Artistic Director of the Regent Sinfonia of London and Orchestra Nova, has appeared at many of the UK’s major concert halls and festivals.
-As a guest conductor he has worked with a wide variety of ensembles including the Bournemouth Symphony, Royal Liverpool Philharmonic, Royal Scottish National and Ulster orchestras, the Amsterdams Promenade Orkest, Konzertensemble Salzburg, Joyful Company of Singers, London Mozart Players, Malmö Opera Orchestra, Moravian Philharmonic Orchestra, Blaze Ensemble, Corinthian Chamber Orchestra, Royal Tunbridge Wells Symphony Orchestra, the Choir of Merton College Oxford, the Choir of Royal Holloway, Schola Cantorum of Oxford and Oxford Orchestra da Camera.
+George Vass made his professional conducting debut at St John’s Smith Square in 1979 and, as Artistic Director of the Regent Sinfonia of London and Orchestra Nova, has appeared at many of the UK’s major concert halls and festivals.
+As a guest conductor he has worked with ensembles including the Bournemouth Symphony, Royal Liverpool Philharmonic, Royal Scottish National, Royal Tunbridge Wells Symphony and Ulster orchestras, Amsterdams Promenade Orkest, Konzertensemble Salzburg, Joyful Company of Singers, London Mozart Players, Malmö Opera Orchestra, the choirs of Royal Holloway and Merton College Oxford and Schola Cantorum Oxford.
 He has broadcast for BBC Radio 3 and Channel 4 television.